catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 to instances.
 You could imagine block storage volumes as hard disk drives and solid state drives on a physical computer.
-Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to partition.
-In addition, block volumes are automatically replicated multiple times across the data centre to make your data very durable, and very available.
+Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to partition before attaching the volume to your instance.
+In addition, block volumes are automatically replicated multiple times across the region your resources are hosted in, to make your data very durable and very available.

 By attaching a volume to an instance, you mount it, making the file system available to the CPU and memory.